What Does 1:100 Leverage Mean? Why Most Traders Should Never Use It

 $1,000 × 100 = $100,000

 With 100x leverage, margin requirements are tiny, but so is the distance between entry and liquidation.
-When $150 controls $15,000, a small intraday move can erase the entire margin very quickly.
+When $150 controls $15,000, a small intraday move can push you past your liquidation price very quickly.

 This also means that gains and losses move much faster because a small change in price has a larger effect on your account.
 Many traders look at how leverage works in trading before using higher ratios to understand how exposure increases.